mobile marketing strategy

 Considering the mobile marketing focus points, it didn’t become unusual for computer programs and cloud-based software to offer a lightweight mobile application that allows users to access the same functionality from the desktop interface directly on their mobile devices.

-Also, in 2007 advertisers spent $190 million on mobile ads – 0.04% of the $403 global advertising spend.
-Now, in 2022, global mobile ad spend has been estimated at around $336.220 billion – 45.13% of the $745.0 billion global ad spend.
+Also, in 2007, advertisers spent $61 million on mobile ads – 0.04% of the $148.99 billion global advertising spend.
+Now, at the end of 2023, global mobile ad spending has been estimated at around $360.334 billion – 57.48% of the $601.87 billion global ad spending.

-What does mobile advertising consist of?
+What does mobile advertising consist of

 There are even ad network services that specifically target smartphones.